 - Adding avocado to your meals: Whenever you eat it, avocado is a winner.
 It has vitamin E, which can prevent blood clots, and vitamin C, an anti-inflammatory.

 - Eating chia seeds: The tiny seeds can decrease bloating, putting less pressure on the legs.

 There’s no need to worry—treating varicose veins is much easier than you may imagine.
 Modern treatments are minimally invasive and patients recover quickly.
 Patients are able to walk immediately after the procedure and enjoy a life without visible, painful veins.
 Insurance plans will often cover the cost of venous care as well, making vein care cheaper than you may initially think.

 If you have concerns about the current state of your venous health, expert help isn’t far away.
 Although varicose veins are often considered cosmetic issues, they can a telling-tale of overall vein health.

-Dr. Horowitz, a highly-skilled vascular surgeon in Orlando, has dedicated his life and the focus of his practice to be an expert in minimally invasive vein therapy.
 From the very first phone call to our practice and throughout their vein therapy, our patients experience the difference that a team of the best vascular surgeons in Orlando can provide.
 If you want to learn more, contact us or read our blog for more information!